-More recently, the Oregon Legislature passed Senate Bill 1591, which gave OTE authority over rest areas at Tillamook and Government Camp, and five additional locations along I-84, for a total of 20 rest stops.
-Three more locations on I-5 will be phased in to OTE from the Oregon Department of Transportation in 2014.
+In 2012 the Oregon Legislature passed Senate Bill 1591, which gave OTE authority over rest areas at Tillamook and Government Camp, and five additional locations along I-84.
+On March 1, 2014, OTE implemented the next phase of SB 1591 under an amended inter-agency agreement with the Oregon Department of Transportation (ODOT).

-OTE bases its rest area management on the needs of the motorist as well as the communities which exist nearby.
+OTE bases its rest area management on the needs of the motorist, as well as the communities which exist nearby.
 We collaborate with community leaders, industry partners, and regional businesses to provide the very best motoring experience possible.
-From the volunteer free coffee program to safe and clean restrooms, Oregon Travel Experience highway safety rest areas have become models for the west coast.
+From the volunteer free coffee program to safe and clean restrooms, Oregon Travel Experience-managed

-Currently (2013), Oregon Travel Experience manages rest areas at the following locations:
+Oregon Travel Experience currently manages rest areas at the following locations:

 Taking pride in a job well done

 The presence of Oregon Travel Experience (OTE) rest area teams has made a remarkable difference for travelers.
-Staff have been on duty to help motorists with car repairs, provided enough fuel to get them to the closest gas station, and act as first responders to traffic incidents along the Interstate.
+Staff have been on duty to help motorists with car repairs, provided enough fuel to get them to the closest gas station, and coordinate incident response services with law enforcement, ODOT, and emergency teams.

 If you stop at an OTE managed rest area, you can count on it being clean and safe.
 If it isn’t, we haven’t lived up to our promise, and we want to hear about it.

 Have you recently visited an OTE managed rest area?
 We’d like to get your feedback from our onsite customer comment cards.
-The comment cards ask you to rate the cleanliness, friendliness and attitude of our employees, and safety and security at each of our rest area locations.
+Please rate the cleanliness, friendliness and attitude of our employees, and safety and security at each of our rest area locations.
 Cards are collected daily, and the information is sent to our Salem office for review.
 If you’ve noted that your experience was less than desirable, we will contact you (make sure to leave an email address or phone number) to find out what the problem was.
 Thanks to our customers, we have been able to resolve many issues such as increasing certain supplies or finding out what the public would like to see improved.
 Keep those cards coming – they really work.

-The Rest Area “Free Coffee” Program is a service sponsored by nonprofit organizations in the interest of public safety.
-Stop at one of our rest areas and get a cup.
+The Rest Area “Free Coffee” Program is a service sponsored by non-profit organizations in the interest of public safety.
+Stop at one of our rest areas and grab a cup.
 Visit with our knowledgeable volunteers; you’ll often learn things about the surrounding community you wouldn’t know otherwise.